southernkasaist/ga-system-design/README.md

 ## Dimension Data Processing Batch

-This is a batch job built on top of `Spark` to convert raw data into dimension data incrementally with short execution interval.
+This is a batch job used to convert raw data into dimension data incrementally with short execution interval.

 How to generate the dimension data is based on the configuration data specified by `Report Configuration Service`.